Stage 1: Self-Discovery | Life Philosophy

 What philosophy means here

-We are not talking about academic philosophy (although it draws from some of the same questions).
+We're not talking about academic philosophy (although it draws from some of the same questions).
 We are talking about your personal theory of how life works.
-Everyone has one.
-It is made up of your answers to questions like:
+Everyone has one, and it's made up of your answers to questions like:

 • Is the world mostly fair, or mostly random?